Where is the Historical Proof?

 As the Tanakh states, it was Joshua that lead the conquest, and he actually did not complete the take-over of the Holy Land.
 According to Jewish tradition, he died in the year 2516 AM, or 1244 BCE.
 Historians date Merneptah’s campaign into Canaan around 1210 BCE.
 This is just three decades following the death of Joshua, when Israel was mired in the difficult and generally lawless period of “Judges”, when they were constantly oppressed by various foreign powers (like Merneptah), only to be saved from time to time by various brave warriors.

 Interestingly, Merneptah was a son of the Pharaoh Ramses II (c.
 1303-1213 BCE), typically identified with the pharaoh of the Exodus.
 Indeed, the Torah (Exodus 1:11) explicitly mentions that the Israelites built the city of Ramses.
 The Merneptah Stele mentions a number of Biblical cities, including Ashkelon and Gezer.
-Most significantly, it confirms the existence of a national called Israel over three thousand years ago.
+Most significantly, it confirms the existence of a nation called Israel over three thousand years ago.
 The stele is currently housed in Cairo’s Egyptian Museum.

 The Bubasite Portal in the ancient Egyptian city of Karnak describes the campaigns of the pharaoh Shoshenq I (r.
 943-922 BCE), including his foray into Israel and sacking of various cities in the “Kingdom of Judah”.
 This may be the earliest reference to the Jewish kingdom.